fbpx

 The Criminalization of Psychedelics

-The prohibition of psychedelic substances has had a long and complex history.
+The prohibition of psychedelic substances has a long and complex history.
 The vilification of these substances began in the early 20th century, as powerful elites demonized their use by certain groups.
 This eventually led to the passage of laws that criminalized the manufacture, distribution, and consumption of these substances.
 Such policies were largely based on moralistic attitudes and have had severe consequences to this day.

 The Psychedelic Renaissance